Skip to content

 Resume your regular low FODMAP elimination diet.

-Priority: Get back to your normal eating pattern to continue identifying triggers.
+Priority: Rebuild your normal eating pattern to continue identifying triggers.

 Safest Foods During Acute Flare-Ups